Which Type of Statistical Uncertainty Helps Evidence-Based Policymaking? An Insight from a Survey Experiment in Ireland: Introduction

-Yet, participants under the significance framework might tend to ignore the continuous nature of a uncertainty measure such as a \textit{p}-value and instead might deterministically think ``statistically significant'' means evidence for the effect while ``not statistically significant'' means evidence for the null effect \autocite{McShane2016, McShane2017}.
-Meanwhile, under the Bayesian framework, participants might be more able to see the continuous nature of uncertainty, as the probability is an intuitive continuous measure of uncertainty used in everyday life (e.g., in weather forecasts).
+Yet, participants under the significance framework might tend to ignore the continuous nature of a uncertainty measure such as a \textit{p}-value, and instead might deterministically think ``statistically significant'' means evidence for the effect while ``not statistically significant'' means evidence for the null effect.
+Meanwhile, under the Bayesian framework, participants might be more able to see the continuous nature of uncertainty, as probability is an intuitive continuous measure of uncertainty used in everyday life (e.g., in weather forecasts).
 The implication is that participants under the significance framework should exhibit a greater difference in the likelihood of adopting the policy between the lower-uncertainty and higher-uncertainty treatments than those under the Bayesian framework.
-I examine this expectation empirically.
+This article empirically examines how large the difference could be.